BlackDragonBE/MarkdownToRW_Converter/README.md

 ### linux

+1. Open a terminal
-1. Install the mono-complete package. (e.g. sudo apt-get install mono-complete).
+2. Install the mono-complete package. (e.g. sudo apt-get install mono-complete).
-2. Run this command: **mono PATH-TO-MarkdownToRW.exe**
+3. Run this command: **mono PATH-TO-MarkdownToRW.exe**

 You can create a shortcut to run this command to make it easier in the future.
+On linux, you can let .exe files open with the Mono Runtime by default.

 ## How To Use